 Inexpensive couples of quality grower's champagne served on a nice outdoor terrace overlooking... a gritty street lined with sex clubs and prostitutes.
 It's quite a combo.
 The charcuterie and cheese plates are standard, but it's the warm, witty personality of the proprietor and former comedienne Morgane Fleury that is the main draw for those looking for affordable, natural wine.

-This neighborhood newcomer is both a shop and tasting space for their dual obsessions, wine and whisky.
+This wonderful place is both a shop and tasting space for the Claudel’s dual obsessions, wine and whisky.
 The shop sells 300 references for each, and those who want to sip on the spot can choose between 24 wines and 80 whiskeys by the glass.
 Leather club chairs and a selection of small bites make this a great stop before dinner nearby.